AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-data-governance-lakehouse-2026.md

 The three failure modes:

-**No schema ownership:** When a table's schema changes — a column renamed, a type widened, a partition scheme updated — there's no one accountable for notifying downstream consumers.
+**No schema ownership:** When a table's schema changes : a column renamed, a type widened, a partition scheme updated,  there's no one accountable for notifying downstream consumers.
 Broken pipelines are discovered by business users who find blank cells in their dashboards, not by the data team that made the change.

 **Metric inconsistency:** Multiple teams define the same concept differently.
 Finance calculates "monthly active users" as users with at least one session in the month.
 Marketing calculates it as users who opened an email or logged in.
 Both are plausible.
 Neither is documented.
 Executives see different numbers and lose confidence in the platform.